Table of Contents

 Signing in to the company cloud via an on-premises workstation

-IAM allows you to centrally manage permissions based on who is signed in (authentication) and who has permissions for use (authorization) within certain systems.
+IAM allows you to centrally manage permissions based on who is signed in (authentication) and who has permission to use (authorization) certain systems.
 IAM solutions are also built to handle complex access privileges in order to meet a variety of authorization levels, especially within larger organizations.
+For example, IAM can help employees access internal dashboards and reports to see specific cross-sections of data they need for their responsibilities.

 IAM systems are similar to CIAM in that they use particular sign-in systems for verification like single sign-on (only requires one sign-on for multiple apps) and 2FA.
 IAM systems can also be deployed on-premises, but like CIAM, cloud-based IDaaS subscription models offer a higher level of security and data protection.